SunOner/sunone_aimbot/README.md

 - *.onnx: Faster than *.pt model.
 - *.engine: Final exported model, which is faster than the previous two.

+- My .engine model was exported using specification version 8.6 (on an rtx 3080-TI graphics card).
+So if you were to run my .engine model on a gtx 1080 graphics card, the model would not start.
+You need to export it yourself.
+See what specification your graphics card [supports](https://ru.wikipedia.org/wiki/CUDA).
+So if your graphics card supports the 8.6 specification, then the model will start.

 ## Hot keys

 - Right mouse button: Aiming at the target.